W4lly63/EXILE-SNOW/README.md

 # EXILE-SNOW
 Snow script temperature and overcast based

-Temperature based (down to 1 snow --- up to 1 rain).
+Temperature based (down to 1 snow --- up to 1 no snow).
 Overcast based (change intensity based to overcast).
 No snow inside buildings .